JonathanEJY/jonathanejy/README.md

 <p align="left">
 ✨ Began my career as a frontend web developer<br>
-🔍 Currently improving my skills in full stack development<br>
+🔍 Currently in full stack development<br>
-🌱 Learning advanced data structures and modern tools<br>
 👯 I’m looking to collaborate on all kinds of projects<br>
 📫 How to reach me: jonathanyont@gmail.com<br>
 ⚡ Fun fact: I completed two colleges at the same time.